Source: Foundation for Economic Education

 Source: The Nation

-In December 2003, judge dismissed the charges charges on his and was free once again to terrorize more women in Pakistan.
+In December 2003, judge dismissed the charges on him and he was free once again to terrorize more women in Pakistan.
 Malik Ghulam Khar continued his pathetic claim of his son's innocence, by basically calling the victim impure and basically characterless, claiming that her perpetrator was a pimp with whom his wife had been having an affair.

 One of Malik Ghulam Khar's marriages was to Tehmina Durrani, a Pakistani women's rights activist and author.
 Her first book, My Feudal Lord, released by Vanguard Books of Lahore in June 1991 caused controversy in Pakistan's society by describing her abusive and traumatic marriage to Ghulam Mustafa Khar.